lit/lit/packages/labs/router/README.md

 This client-side router is intended to be able to integrate with server-side routing, both configuration-based routers and convention-based routers like file-based routers.

-Current ideas for integration include a fallback route handler (instaled by the app) that delegates to a server API call that returns additional route configuration dynamically.
+Current ideas for integration include a fallback route handler (installed by the app) that delegates to a server API call that returns additional route configuration dynamically.
 The minimal API needed in the client router are:

 1. The ability to dynamically add routes
 2. Fallback route handlers.